 If you’re too apprehensive to trust a sitter for an evening, have a close friend watch your child for 30 minutes while you run a quick errand.
 The more you expose yourself to a frightening situation, the less afraid you will become.

 4. Be brave.

-I still feel a bit uneasy when my son has a sleepover at his friend’s house, something he’s been doing safely for years.
-To get through it, I remind myself that just because I feel scared does not mean he is in danger.
-It’s up to me to learn to tolerate my feelings and let my son experience life.
+I used to feel a bit uneasy when my son had a sleepover at his friend’s house, even after he’d been doing this safely for years.
+I reminded myself that just because I felt scared did not mean he was in danger.
+It was up to me to learn to tolerate my feelings and let my son experience life.

 5. Look for shades of gray.

 I’ve worked with parents who make black-and-white decisions, such as “we don’t visit relatives” or “we never eat at restaurants”.
 While these strict choices may lower stress in the short term, they can leave your child longing for a taste of “normal” life.
 Consider finding a safe middle ground.
 Is there one relative who would be sensitive to your child’s needs?
 Can you find even one restaurant that could accommodate your child?

 It’s tempting to tighten the reins if your child has a serious reaction.
 After my son experienced anaphylaxis in kindergarten, the scared part of me wanted to keep him home until he was 20!
 Still, I knew the best thing for him and for me would be for things to get back to normal as soon as possible.

 If I get nervous when my son is out and about, or a scary scenario pops into my mind, I switch over to the reality of how much fun he is having and how happily exhausted he will be after a day with friends.